Hizballah / Hizbollah / Hizbullah / Hezbollah

 The 12 July 2006 attack resulted in immediate retaliation by the Israeli military, which responded to the hostilities against their troops and citizens by bombing roads, bridges, and power plants inside Lebanon.
 The specific targeting of al-Manar, the Hizballah controlled television station, and the Lebanese international airport as well as the blockading of Lebanon's sea ports was an attempt to force the return of the captured Israeli troops and place greater pressure on Hizballah.
 These retaliatory actions by Israel resulted in the deaths of dozens of Lebanese civilians and threats of further rocket attacks by Hizballah.

+Up to 10,000 Hezbollah militiamen are estimated to have been fighting in Syria at any one time.
 By November 2015 Hezbollah fighters increased in numbers on the front lines in northern Syria, aiding the military of President Bashar al-Assad against rebel forces and Islamic State militants.
 The presence of the Lebanon-based Hezbollah had grown noticeably in Syria since Russia began its air campaign in late September 2015 in support of the Assad government.
 Hezbollah casualty figures in October showed a steady increase in battle deaths.

 In the ongoing battle for Aleppo, Syria’s largest city, Tehran-backed Hezbollah fighters have reportedly taken a key role alongside Iranian forces in support of the Syrian regime.
 Hezbollah is preoccupied in other battles as well, including in northern Hama and a smaller involvement in Quneitra.